shikchiposh/scd-tokenlist/README.md

 # scd-tokenlist
-Official Token List for ShikChiposh Dollar (SCD) on Polygon.
+Official Token List for ShikChiposh (SCD) on Polygon.